Outsider Marki-Zay to stand against PM Orban in 2022 after winning run-off | Politics

 Outsider Marki-Zay to stand against PM Orban in 2022 after winning run-off

-Small-town conservative Peter Marki-Zay, a political outsider with no party affiliation, will go head-to-head with Prime Minister Viktor Orban next year for leadership of Hungary after winning an opposition run-off primary on Sunday.
+In a statement Fidesz said Marki-Zay had signed a pact with the political left to help them return to power, and raise taxes, labelling him a "career leftist."
+COALITION OF 'THE CLEAN' For the first time since he came to power in 2010, Orban will next year face a united front of opposition parties that also includes the Socialists, liberals and the formerly far-right, now centre-right, Jobbik.
+Opinion polls show Fidesz and the opposition alliance running neck-and-neck.

-Small-town conservative Peter Marki-Zay, a political outsider with no party affiliation, will go head-to-head with Prime Minister Viktor Orban next year for leadership of Hungary after winning an opposition run-off primary on Sunday.
-Marki-Zay defeated leftist Klara Dobrev, who on Sunday pledged to support him at the head of an alliance of six opposition parties that will bid to oust Orban after more than a decade in power in next year's parliamentary election.
+Small-town conservative Peter Marki-Zay, a political outsider with no party affiliation, will go head-to-head with Prime Minister Viktor Orban next year for leadership of Hungary after on Sunday winning an opposition run-off primary.
+Marki-Zay defeated leftist Klara Dobrev, who pledged to support him at the head of an alliance of six opposition parties that, in the 2022 parliamentary election, will bid to oust Orban after more than a decade in power.

-"I wish him a lot of strength ... in our effort to unseat Viktor Orban and then dismantle his regime," Dobrev told a news conference.
-Marki-Zay's family-man image and Christian faith could appeal to swathes of undecided voters, both in the countryside and Budapest, making him a tough competitor for Orban.

-With 60% of votes counted in the primary and final results due later on Sunday, Marki-Zay's lead appeared unassailable.
-He had 230,112 votes to the Democratic Coalition's Dobrev's 167,060.
-"We can only win together," Marki-Zay told cheering supporters, with his wife and seven children standing behind him.
-"No one can break the unity of the opposition."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)